Subhash106/asg/README.md

 ## asg
 Web Developer - Assignment - Apeejay Sayta Group

+## Note:
+-This application is made in Laravel v5.5 cause of this is LTS.
+-Laravel Passport is being used for API authentication.

 ## Steps to install and run this project in the linux-ubuntu.

 1-clone the project in the root directory of server.